The things to do in Pisa beyond the leaning tower

 A small haven of rest just out of the Piazza is the academic botanic garden.
 You can get inside one of the world oldest academic botanical garden, founded in 1544, and walk between an arboretum, conifers, aquatic plants, medicinal plants, and into a relevant herbarium of about three hundred thousand species.
 The odd façade of the botany institute is completely decorated with seashells.
 The entrance is only 2,5 euros.

 Piazza dei Cavalieri

 Piazza dei Cavalieri, the Knight’s Square, is the second most important square in town.
-Throughout the history it was first center of the polical power, then the headquarter of the military Order of Saint Stephen founded in 1561 by the Grand Duke of Tuscany, Cosimo I de’ Medici.
-Today, instead, it is symbol of the academic excellence because the marvelous Palazzo della Carovana rebuilt by Giorgio Vasari in Renaissance style, hosts the Scuola Normale Superiore, one of the best istitute of Italy and all Europe for human science, literature and philosophy.
+Throughout the history, it was, first, center of the political power, then the headquarter of the Military Order of Saint Stephen founded in 1561 by the Grand Duke of Tuscany, Cosimo I de’ Medici.
+Today, instead, it is the symbol of the academic excellence because the marvelous Palazzo della Carovana rebuilt by Giorgio Vasari in Renaissance style, hosts the Scuola Normale Superiore, one of the best istitute of Italy and all Europe for human science, literature and philosophy.

 Piazza delle Vettovaglie

 Piazza delle Vettovaglie – Photo Credits: A green steam

 Piazza delle Vettovaglie has a decadent charm on me.
 Its name reveals the aim of the square.
 In fact, since the Medici ages, it was the place of the city markets.
 Meat and wheat markets in the past, today you can buy fruits and vegetables in the morning.
 Under the arcades, at night, bars and vinerie are nice places where having an Aperitivo or a glass of wine.

 People walking along the arcades of Borgo Stretto – Photo Credits: Francisco Anzola